-We farm about 8 hectares (20 acres) of vineyards, all of them in La Morra, but coming from 4 different Crus.
+We farm about 10 hectares (25 acres) of vineyards, in La Morra and Vicoforte

-Berri: 5 hectares (12.5 acres) owned in the extreme west of the Barolo region, close to the Tanaro river.
+Berri: 5 hectares (12.36 acres) located within the extreme western edge of the Barolo region, close to the Tanaro river.

 Capalot: 1.2 hectares (2.97 acres – rented from 2012 until 2017) in the eastern district of La Morra.

 Torriglione: 1,5 hectares (3.71 acres) surrounding the winery.

 Rocche dell’Annunziata: 1,3 hectares (3.21 acres), in front of the winery.